Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: Discussion and Concluding Remarks

-Since $h(x_t|x_{t-1})$ is a measure for the uncertainty of $x_t$ given $x_{t-1}$, this condition says that the noise on the long run (in average) influences the state process in a substantial way.
-Similarly to the results in Section \ref{sec_noiseless_compact}, this means that the noise makes the space of relevant trajectories too large (or too complicated) to estimate the state with arbitrarily small error over a finite capacity channel. \item[(3)] In Section \ref{sec_rds} we viewed the stochastic system $x_{t+1} = f(x_t,w_t)$ as a random dynamical system, defined as a cocycle over the shift on the space of noise realizations.
-Assuming a compact state space and a noiseless channel, we proved that the metric entropy of the random dynamical system provides a lower bound on $C_0$ for the objective \eqref{eq_AlmostSureBowenBall_obj}.
-Since this lower bound is finite under mild assumptions and in case of a smooth system its value only depends on the average divergence rates of nearby trajectories (i.e., Lyapunov exponents), we see that the random dynamical systems view is not shedding too much light on the problem. \item[(4)] In Section \ref{sec_positive} we assumed that the system is deterministic with a compact state space, but the channel is noisy.
-We proved that in this case $C_0$ is bounded above by the topological entropy of the system for the asymptotic almost sure objective.
-Furthermore, we showed the analogous result, when the system is linear and the channel is an erasure channel. \end{enumerate}
+We have a corresponding negative result under (E2) in Theorem \ref{thm_ITnegResult2} for noisy systems which are sufficiently {\it irreducible}.
+Since $h(x_t|x_{t-1})$ is a measure for the uncertainty of $x_t$ given $x_{t-1}$, the condition \eqref{eq_cdecond} means that the noise on the long run (in average) influences the state process in a substantial way.
+Similarly to the results in Section \ref{sec_dynsys}, this means that the noise makes the space of relevant trajectories too large (or too complicated) to estimate the state with arbitrarily small error over a finite capacity channel. \item[(3)] Compared with our earlier work \cite{KawanYukselITarXiv}, our results reveal that the rate requirements are not robust with respect to the presence of noise: That is, even an arbitrarily small noise may lead to drastic effects in the rate requirements.
+However, the metric or topological entropy bounds are always present and our lower bounds reduce to those established in \cite{KawanYukselITarXiv}.
+We also note that the metric entropy definition for random dynamical systems \cite{LedrappierYoung} in the ergodic theory literature is not the answer to the operational questions we proposed in this paper, unlike the one for the deterministic case which precisely answered the operational question (E2). \item[(4)] In Section \ref{sec_noisefree} we assumed that the system is deterministic with a compact state space, but the channel is noisy.
+We proved that in this case $C_0$ is bounded from above by the topological entropy of the system for the asymptotic almost sure objective (thus, leading to an achievability result).
+Our result strictly generalizes the previously known results in the literature which have considered only linear systems to our knowledge. \end{enumerate}

-It would be interesting to generalize the analysis in this paper to controlled non-linear systems, as well as to establish further connections between the ergodic theory of random dynamical systems and information theory.